spirali/nelsie/docs/guide/output.md

 # Add slides here

 deck.render("output/path1", "svg")  # Render slides to SVG

 deck.render("output/path2", "png")  # Render slides to PNG
 ```

 Unlike PDF, the first parameter is not a path to a file, but to a directory where
 Nelsie creates SVG (or PNG) images, one image per slide page.
 Nelsie will create the target directory if it does not exist.
-Images are named in the format "X-Y.svg" (or "X-Y.png"), where X is the slide index and Y is a step.
+Images are named in the format "X-Y-Z.svg" (or "X-Y-Z.png"), where X is the page index (zero padded), Y is the slide
+index and Z is a step.

 ## In-memory rendering